JerryLinLinLin/JerryLinLinLin.github.io/_posts/2025-11-16-binary-ninja-with-chatgpt-win-client.md

 media_subpath: /assets/img/2025-11-16-binary-ninja-with-chatgpt-win-client
 ---

 Using **native custom tools** in the ChatGPT desktop app is still a bit awkward: it doesn’t expose the full MCP feature set that local AI agents do, and the built-in connectors/plugins all run in the cloud.

-However, the desktop app is “just” a frontend for OpenAI’s GPT-5.1 Thinking model (standard vs. extended thinking).
+The desktop app is a frontend for OpenAI’s GPT-5.1 Thinking model (standard vs. extended thinking).
 If we can connect a local MCP tool server as a **connector** to the ChatGPT app, we can:

 - Reuse the compute you already pay for in your ChatGPT subscription,
 - Keep Binary Ninja running locally,